jjcapellan/SIXDB/README.md

 //
-// To remove one or more records there is the method remove.records():
+// To delete one or more records there is the method del.records():
 //
-//     remove.records( storeName, indexName, query, errorCallback)
+//     del.records( storeName, indexName, query, errorCallback)
 //
-// For eample, this removes the record with ID 5 from the object store "southFactory"
+// For eample, this deletes the record with ID 5 from the object store "southFactory"
 //
-mydb.remove.records(
+mydb.del.records(
     'southFactory',     // Object store name
     'IDs',              // Index name
     5,                  // Query.
 A single value refers to the index keypath.